 “The accelerated time frame for a vaccine doesn’t mean that any of these steps have been short-circuited or skipped altogether,” Safdar explains.
 “Rather than having it in [the FDA’s] usual flow of putting things in a queue and reviewing them when they come to that spot in the queue, they’re fast-tracking them, meaning that they’re pushing them to the top of the queue.”

-Right now, COVID-19 is set to become a leading cause of death in the United States for 2020.
-So it’s the health crisis that is the biggest priority, and a vaccine is one of the biggest priorities for pounding down the pandemic.
+COVID-19 was the leading cause of death in the United States for 2020, so as a health crisis it has received top priority.
+And a vaccine has been one of the biggest priorities for pounding down the pandemic.

-You could die from the virus, he adds, endure long-term complications, or transmit it to someone more vulnerable than you — if you don’t fall into the high risk category yourself.
+He adds that you could die from the virus, endure long-term complications, or transmit it to someone more vulnerable than yourself — if you don’t fall into the high risk category yourself.

-The Centers for Disease Control and Prevention (CDC) lists broad categories of people with heightened risk for severe complications.
+The CDC lists broad categories of people with heightened risk for severe complications.
 But the reality is more complicated.